implse/Data_Structure_Python/README.md

 An AVL Tree and a Red-Black Tree are some common examples of data structure that can generate a balanced binary search tree.

+#### Height of Binary Tree

+The height of the binary tree is the longest path from root node to any leaf node in the tree.

+If there are n nodes in binary tree :

+  - maximum height of the binary tree is `n-1`.
+  - minimum height is `floor(log2(n))`

 ### Binary Search Tree Traversals